CodeHarrington/Project-1/README.md

  I used Chrome web developer tools and Chrome developer tools throughout the project for testing and solving problems with responsiveness and style issues.

-Lighthouse was key for optimisinging the website.
+Lighthouse was key for optimising the website.

 ## Compatibility testing
  Site was tested across 19 virtual mobile devices and browsers.
 I checked all supported devices in both Mozilla web developer tolls and Chrome developer tools.

- I tested on hardware devices such as: macbook pro 13", mac desktop 27", iphone 5, samsaung ds, mac table, and all screen width as follows:
+ I tested on hardware devices such as: Macbook pro 13", mac desktop 27", iphone 5, Samsaung ds, Mac tablet, and all screen width as follows:
  * 2560px, 1900px, 1600px, 1500px, 1440px, 1280px, 1200px, 1115px, 1024px, 950px, 820px, 768px, 540px, 460px, 425px, 414px, 390px, 375px, 320px.

 ## User stories testing